visheshgupta08071992/SDETSpringWithDB/README.md

 # General info
-This Project is used to Creating Rest API using Sprint Boot and MySql.
+This Project is used for Creating Rest API using Sprint Boot and MySql.
 All the the data is stored and retrieved from MySql DB.

 ## Note :